cs1302uga/cs1302-tutorials/default-methods/default-methods.md

    Notice the output related to `SuperSecret`.
 Compare that to the output related to `Secret` and `BasicSecret`.

 That's it!
 You've completed the default methods tutorial.
-Hopefully, you've gained an appreciation for the power (and limitations) of these methods.
+Hopefully, you've recognized some of the pros and cons related to the different strategies for involving an interface.
+In some scenarios, it may be appropriate to add more abstact methods to an interface at the cost of modifying existing implementing classes.
+In other scenarios, it may be more appropriate (or even necessary) to add default methods at the cost of providing only a general implementation to the existing implementing classes.
+Other scenarios may necessitate a mix of both approaches.

 ### References

 * [[1] Lewis, DePasquale, and Chase. _Java Foundations_.
 Fourth Edition.](https://www.pearson.com/us/higher-education/program/Lewis-Java-Foundations-Introduction-to-Program-Design-and-Data-Structures-4th-Edition/PGM76634.html)
-* [[2] Oracle Java Tutorials: Interfaces](https://docs.oracle.com/javase/tutorial/java/IandI/createinterface.html)

 <hr/>